 Shaded Sable and Ticking

 In some dogs, the areas that were white at birth can get some of their color back.
-Over time little fully pigmented dots or a portion of single hairs will grow inside the white markings.

 Sable Merle

+Merle removes some of the eumelanin from a pattern, phaeomelanin is rarely affected.
+For classic merle to be visible, a dog must have at least some eumelanin.
 Oftentimes, the merle pattern is only visible in the more heavily shaded puppy coat but fades when the shading starts to clear.

-Sable and Greying
+Sable and Graying

 Sable and Countershading